nestybox/sysbox/docs/user-guide/limitations.md

 `docker run --pid=host` and `docker run --network=host` options do not work with system containers.

-### Docker cgroup driver restriction

-Docker uses the Linux cgroups feature to place resource limits on containers.

-Docker supports two cgroup drivers: `cgroupfs` and `systemd`.
-In the former, Docker directly manages the container resource limits.
-In the latter, Docker works with Systemd to manage the resource limits.
-The `cgroupfs` driver is the default driver.

-Sysbox currently requires that Docker be configured with the `cgroupfs` driver.
-Sysbox does not currently work when Docker is configured with the `systemd` cgroup driver.

 ### Support for Exposing Host Devices inside System Containers

 Sysbox does not currently support exposing host devices inside system